6 Speakeasies Serving up Serious Vibes in Westchester County

 New Rochelle

-In the basement of what appears to be a residence you’ll find this craft-cocktail Prohibition-themed bar that’s rumoured to have been a bar back in Prohibition times.
-Sip on The 1933, a mix of rye, vermouth, and black-walnut bitters, aptly named for the year Prohibition ended.
-While speakeasies back then focused on keeping quiet, Prohibition’s End turns up the volume on Wednesdays at its well-attended karaoke nights.
+In the basement of what appears to be a residence, you’ll find this craft cocktail Prohibition-themed bar that’s rumored to have been a bar back in Prohibition times.
+Sip on The 1933, a mix of rye, vermouth, and black walnut bitters, aptly named for the year Prohibition ended.
+While speakeasies back then focused on keeping quiet, Prohibition’s End turns up the volume with karaoke and DJ nights.

 Sinaloa Lounge